Central processing unit

-A central processing unit (CPU), also called a central processor or main processor, is the most important processor in a given computer.
+A central processing unit (CPU), also called a central processor, main processor, or just processor, is the primary processor in a given computer.
 Its electronic circuitry executes instructions of a computer program, such as arithmetic, logic, controlling, and input/output (I/O) operations.
 This role contrasts with that of external components, such as main memory and I/O circuitry, and specialized coprocessors such as graphics processing units (GPUs).

 The form, design, and implementation of CPUs have changed over time, but their fundamental operation remains almost unchanged.
-Principal components of a CPU include the arithmetic–logic unit (ALU) that performs arithmetic and logic operations, processor registers that supply operands to the ALU and store the results of ALU operations, and a control unit that orchestrates the fetching (from memory), decoding and execution (of instructions) by directing the coordinated operations of the ALU, registers and other components.
+Principal components of a CPU include the arithmetic–logic unit (ALU) that performs arithmetic and logic operations, processor registers that supply operands to the ALU and store the results of ALU operations, and a control unit that orchestrates the fetching (from memory), decoding and execution (of instructions) by directing the coordinated operations of the ALU, registers, and other components.
+Modern CPUs devote a lot of semiconductor area to caches and instruction-level parallelism to increase performance and to CPU modes to support operating systems and virtualization.

-Most modern CPUs are implemented on integrated circuit (IC) microprocessors, with one or more CPUs on a single IC chip.
-Microprocessor chips with multiple CPUs are multi-core processors.
-The individual physical CPUs, processor cores, can also be multithreaded to create additional virtual or logical CPUs.
+Most modern CPUs are implemented on integrated circuit microprocessors, with one or more CPUs on a single IC chip.
+Microprocessor chips with multiple CPUs are called multi-core processors (MCP).
+The individual physical CPUs, called processor cores, can also be multithreaded to support CPU-level multithreading.

 An IC that contains a CPU may also contain memory, peripheral interfaces, and other components of a computer; such integrated devices are variously called microcontrollers or systems on a chip (SoC).

-Array processors or vector processors have multiple processors that operate in parallel, with no unit considered central.
-Virtual CPUs are an abstraction of dynamical aggregated computational resources.